sbcfiregis/DefensibleSpaceInspections/HowTo.md

 13.4) Select by location where MTO records overlap SBC records.
 Export a csv from these records, (save at "L:\GIS\Base Data\DSP\2019 DSP Program\documents\MTO_SBC_completed_deletions") then delete overlaps from __SBC layer__.  **Many point locations have been changed in the MTO app, thus, a manual validation of overlaps should be used for remaining records.
 Save a csv of the additional records to be deleted, then delete from SBC.

 13.5) Merge MTO data to SBC ------

+13.6) *In progress: should we delete the MTO records in SBC Fulcrum?*
 _____________________________________________________________________________
 14) Back in windows File Explorer, select all parts of "2019_defensible_space_inspections_SBC" shapefile, Right click and send to compressed/zipped folder.
 Then save this zipped folder at: "L:\GIS\Base Data\DSP\2019 DSP Program\SBC AGOL" > create new folder here with the date you exported (e.g. 20190630)
 ## ArcGIS Online